 The Bank's profit for the year 2016 totaled \$87.0 million, compared to \$104.0 million in 2015.
-The \$16.9 million, or 16%, decrease was primarily attributable to: (i) higher impairment loss from ECL on loans totaling \$34.8 million, compared to \$17.2 million in 2015, as the Bank recorded individually assessed lifetime ECL for certain exposures with increased credit risk undergoing restructuring and recovery efforts, along with (ii) a \$9.5 million adverse swing in non-core trading results from the Bank's former participation in the investment funds, with a \$4.4 million loss recorded in 2016 compared to a \$5.1 million gain in 2015, and (iii) a \$4.9 million year-over-year decrease in fees and commissions, mainly due to reduced activity in letters of credit, financial guarantees and credit commitments, as well as slightly lower fees from the loan structuring and syndication business in the context of a significant volume decrease in the relevant Latin American debt capital markets during the year.
-These factors were partially compensated by (i) higher net interest income (which increased by \$9.7 million, or 7%) mostly driven by increased financial margins (net interest margin increased by 24 basis points) that helped offset the effect of reduced average loan balances (which decreased by 4% year-over-year), primarily from the Bank's efforts to reduce certain country, industry and client risk concentrations, and (ii) a \$6.0 million, or 12%, decrease in operating expenses from both lower performance-based variable compensation expense and cost saving activities in other expense categories.
+The \$16.9 million, or 16%, decrease was primarily attributable to: (i) higher impairment loss from ECL on loans, as the Bank recorded individually assessed lifetime ECL for certain exposures with increased credit risk undergoing restructuring and recovery efforts, along with (ii) a \$9.5 million adverse swing in non-core trading results from the Bank's former participation in the investment funds, and (iii) lower fees and commissions, mainly due to reduced activity in letters of credit, financial guarantees and credit commitments, as well as slightly lower fees from the loan structuring and syndication business in the context of a significant volume decrease in the relevant Latin American debt capital markets during the year.
+These factors were partially offset by (i) higher net interest income mostly driven by increased financial margins that helped offset the effect of reduced average loan balances, primarily from the Bank's efforts to reduce certain country, industry and client risk concentrations, and (ii) a 12% decrease in operating expenses from both lower performance-based variable compensation expense and cost saving activities in other expense categories.